-For the fiscal years ended June 30, 2014 and 2015, the required employer/employee matching rate was 13.25% for regular and 20.75% for police/fire members.
+For the fiscal years ended June 30, 2015, the required employer/employee matching rate was 13.25% for regular and 20.75% for police/fire members.
 The EPC rate was 25.75% for regular and 40.50% for police/fire members.

-Effective July 1, 2015, the required contribution rates for regular members will be 14.5% and 28% for employer/employee matching and EPC, respectively.
+Effective July 1, 2015, the required contribution rates for regular members was 14.5% and 28% for employer/employee matching and EPC, respectively.
 The required contribution rates for police/fire members will remain the same.